 Which cities will get Sky Mobile 5G first?

 Sky Mobile can only launch 5G in cities where O2 has a 5G service.
-That means the first places it will launch 5G will be Belfast, Cardiff, Edinburgh, Leeds, London and Slough.
+That means the first places it will have 5G coverage will be Belfast, Cardiff, Edinburgh, Leeds, London and Slough.

 It will then expand to 14 more locations by the end of 2019, for 20 in total.
 These are as follows: Blackpool, Bournemouth, Bristol, Coventry, Derby, Eton, Guildford, Leicester, Lisburn, Norwich, Nottingham, Reading, Stoke and Windsor.